 MGP has decided to adopt the 2005 Unit Incentive Plan as a replacement for our existing equity based compensation plan, the 1997 Plan.
 We adopted the 1997 Plan in March 1997 in order to provide for equity based incentives that would more closely align the Partnership's executive compensation structure with the interests of our security holders.
-A change in accounting principles that will become effective on January 1, 2006 will require us to recognize a compensation expense for the value of unit options outstanding under the 1997 Plan from time to time after January 1, 2006, and the uncertainty surrounding the valuation of such options and the potential for undesirable and uncontrollable effects upon our earnings suggested to our management and to MGP that we seek a plan that preserves the incentives for executives while mitigating the undesirable earnings impacts of option plans.
+A change in accounting principles that will become effective on January 1, 2006, will require us to recognize a compensation expense for the value of unit options outstanding under the 1997 Plan from time to time after January 1, 2006, and the uncertainty surrounding the valuation of such options and the potential for undesirable and uncontrollable effects upon our earnings suggested to our management and to MGP that we seek a plan that preserves the incentives for executives while mitigating the undesirable earnings impacts of option plans.
 The 1997 Plan will be terminated immediately after the adoption of the New Plan, but options granted under the 1997 Plan will remain outstanding until exercised or terminated in accordance with their terms.
-The number of units available for award under the New Plan is equal to the number of units originally made available under the 1997 Plan, which was 1,500,000, less units issued or issuable under the 1997 Plan.
+The number of units available for award under the New Plan is equal to the number of units originally made available under the 1997 Plan.